GUI/lua-resty-mail/README.md

 # Features

-Currently in progress, but expected features in first release:

 - SMTP authentication, STARTTLS, and SSL support.
 - Multipart plain text and HTML message bodies.
 - From, To, Cc, Bcc, Reply-To, and Subject fields (custom headers also supported).